Blog

 8. Portainer

-Portainer started as a simple Docker UI but has evolved into a capable Kubernetes management tool.
+Portainer started as a simple Docker UI but has evolved into a highly capable Kubernetes management tool.
 It is often the "first step" for teams maturing from Docker to K8s.

 Core Strengths: